codio-templates/ThinkJava2/.guides/content/variables-and-operators-printing-variables.md

 System.out.println(firstLine);
 ```

+See the example java code in the left pane.
+This is a random sentence.
+To compile and run the code, press the "Run!"
+{Run!}(sh .guides/bg.sh javac code/ch02/PrintingVars.java java -cp code/ch02/ PrintingVars )
  For this example, the output is as follows:

 ```code
 The value of firstLine is Hello, again!